Angelika Krebs-Schori

 PD Dr. Yvonne Schweizer, Universität Bern, Institut für Kunstgeschichte

-Prof. Dr. Tin Melzer, Hochschule der Künste Bern
+Prof. Dr. Tine Melzer, Hochschule der Künste Bern